-As commuters in the Northern Virginia area, we tend to spend a lot of time in our vehicles.
-Well, now summer is here, and it is getting extremely hot in the Sterling, Virginia, area.
-When the heat rises, the chance of an overheating vehicle rises too.
+For commuters in the Northern Virginia area, we tend to spend a lot of time in our vehicles.
+With the rise of summer comes a rise in heat and the chance of an overheating engine.
 If that were to happen to you on your way into work, would you know what to do?

-At Casey’s Automotive in Sterling, VA, we want you to be prepared when vehicle overheating troubles arise so you can safely assess the situation.
+At Casey’s Automotive in Sterling, VA, we want to prepare you for an overheating event so that if it were to happen, you could safely assess the situation.
 Our team of certified technicians has put together a few tips to keep in mind if your vehicle begins to overheat.

-Please note, it is recommended that drivers have regular auto maintenance inspections done on their vehicles to ensure safety on the road for everyone.
+Please note that drivers should have regular auto maintenance inspections done on their vehicles to ensure safety on the road for everyone.
 In the event of an overheating engine, here is what you can do.

-When an engine overheats it is telling you that your coolant is low.
+When an engine overheats, it is telling you that your coolant is low.
 Coolant, or antifreeze, is used to regulate the temperature of the engine.
-If the coolant is low or has not been boosted, it can cause overheat or even seize.
+If the refrigerant is low or has not had a recent boost, it can cause overheat or even seize up.

 Once the vehicle starts overheating, do not drive it more than a quarter of a mile.
 Pullover in a safe area and turn off the engine.
 The best thing to do at this point is to get your ride into an automotive shop for an inspection.

+If bringing it into the shop is not an option at the time, cautiously follow the next steps.
 Do NOT open your vehicle’s hood right away.
 You will have to let it cool down first.
-If you are unsure, look at the temperature gauge in your dashboard.
+Cooling down can take ten to fifteen minutes, and if you are unsure of the temperature, look at the gauge located on your dashboard display.

 *It is important to note that not every coolant is appropriate for every vehicle.
 Make sure you refer to your vehicle’s manual

-With overheating engines, a 50/50 mixture of water and antifreeze a.k.a. coolant is just what you need to solve the problem.
-This means you will want to check the coolant level in the reservoir tank.
+With overheating engines, a 50/50 mixture of water and a coolant/refrigerant is just what you need to solve the problem.
+Unfortunately, this means you will need to check the coolant level in the reservoir tank.
 You will be able to find the location of this tank by referring to your vehicle’s manual.

 After the engine has had ample time to cool, open the hood and find the radiator cap.
 MAKE SURE THE CAP IS COOL FIRST!
 Using a cloth or towel, slowly twist the radiator cap off.
-Take caution while doing this as there could be hot steam ready to leak out.
-If the coolant is low, pour some coolant into the reservoir tank, and replace the cap twisting it snug.
-Before closing the hood, check the hoses going in and out of the radiator to see if they are disconnected, broken, or clogged.
+It would be best if you use caution while doing this as there could be hot steam ready to leak out.
+If the coolant is low, pour some coolant into the reservoir tank, and replace the cap, twisting it snug.
+Before closing the hood, check the hoses seen going in and out of the radiator.
+See if they are disconnected, broken, or clogged.

 Close the hood and restart the engine, then keep your eye on the temperature gauge.
-This will need to constantly be monitored to ensure the temp does not again cross the optimal mark.
+Constantly monitor to ensure the temp does not again cross the optimal mark.

-This is meant to be a temporary fix to get you where you need to go as the vehicle will need to be serviced properly.
+Keep in mind; it is only a temporary fix to get you where you need to go for proper service.

-By turning on the heat full blast, it relieves heat from the engine and distributes it throughout the cabin.
-This should prevent the engine from redlining for a short period of time.
+By turning on the heat to a full blast, it relieves the engine of heat by distributing it throughout the cabin, preventing the engine from redlining for a short period.
 Just make sure to roll down all the windows and let the breeze cool you down.